telerik/reporting-docs/knowledge-base/number-in-the-cell-is-formatted-as-text-or-preceded-by-an-apostrophe.md

 	</AssemblyReferences>
 </Telerik.Reporting>
 ```

+Note that if you render the report in an application, the function must be registered in the configuration file of the application.

 3. Set the user function as a value of the field to return it value with the right data type:
 ```